-The choice to not allow public access to this information may be made at any time by submitting a written request to Business Office.
+The choice to not allow public access to this information or change an existing choice may be made at any time by submitting a written request to Business Office.
 New or terminated employees have 14 days after hire or termination to submit a request.
 Otherwise, personal information will be released to the public until a request to withhold the information is submitted.

-Building Use

-Policies DGA, GKD
+Facility Use (Policies DGA, GKD)

 Employees who wish to use district facilities after school hours must follow established procedures.
-Principal and/or Superintendent is responsible for scheduling the use of facilities after school hours.
-Contact campus contact to request to use school facilities and to obtain information on the fees charged.
+The Superintendent's secretary is responsible for scheduling the use of facilities after school hours.
+Contact Mrs. Lilly Gutierrez at (830) 239-4315 ext.
+205 to request to use school facilities and to obtain information on the fees charged.